shakib97itis/edtech-platform/notes.md

 - (done) How am I going to build carrousel?
 - (dont) What the font sizes of the website?
 - (done) Create the navBar.
-- () Make the navbar a reuseable component.
+- (done) Make the navbar a reuseable component.
-- () Create Reuseable button.
+- (done) Create Reuseable button.
+- () Initial stracture of the landing page.

 - How they are doing the card animation - (related to on scroll reveal animation)?
 - how the navbar is built?